 During 2011, the shareholders of the Company approved amendments to the 2008 Plan to: (a) increase the number of shares of the Company's common stock subject to the 2008 Plan from 315,000 shares to 450,000 shares, and (b) require shareholder approval prior to the reduction of the exercise price of any outstanding options or stock appreciation rights, any repricing through cancellations and re-grants of new options or stock appreciation rights, or any cancellation of outstanding options or stock appreciation rights with an exercise price above the current stock price in exchange for cash or other securities.
-No stock options were granted to select executives and key employees under the 2008 Plan during 2012.
-As of December 31, 2012, there were 135,000 options outstanding under the 2008 Plan.
-As of December 31, 2012, there were 158,000 shares available for grant under the 2008 Plan.
+No stock options were granted to select executives and key employees under the 2008 Plan during 2013.
+As of December 31, 2013, there were 83,000 options outstanding under the 2008 Plan.
+As of December 31, 2013, there were 163,000 shares available for grant under the 2008 Plan.

 During the second quarter of 2011, the Company implemented a Long-Term Incentive Plan (the "2011 LTIP") pursuant to the 2008 Plan which awarded restricted stock units ("RSUs") to eligible executives.
 Under the terms of the 2011 LTIP, the number of RSUs that may vest, if any, will be based on, among other things, the Company achieving certain sales and return on invested capital ("ROIC"), as defined, targets during the January 2011 to December 2013 performance period.
 Earned RSUs, if any, cliff vest at the end of fiscal 2013 (100% of earned RSUs vest at December 31, 2013).
 The final value of these RSUs will be determined by the number of shares earned.
 The value of these RSUs is charged to compensation expense on a straight-line basis over the three year vesting period with periodic adjustments to account for changes in anticipated award amounts.
 The weighted-average price for these RSUs was \$23.00 per share based on the grant date of June 9, 2011.
-During the twelve months ended December 31, 2012, \$34,000 was charged to compensation expense.
-As of December 31, 2012, total unamortized compensation expense for this grant was \$98,000.
-As of December 31, 2012, the maximum number of achievable RSUs under the 2011 LTIP is 36,000 RSUs.
+During the twelve months ended December 31, 2013, \$42,000 was charged to compensation expense.
+At December 31, 2013, 7,000 RSUs were earned under the 2011 LTIP.